Kamal-Sadek/Liberal-Crime-Squad/COMPILE_README.txt

 If the compilation was successful no errors should be issued but you will see a myriad of warnings displayed all of which are safe to ignore.

-At the moment due to continuous development of the game it is probaby safer to not install the game systemwide and thus the best option is to play it from the games own directory that resides in your home folder.
+At the moment due to continuous development of the game it is probably safer to not install the game systemwide and thus the best option is to play it from the game's own directory that resides in your home folder.

 To do this with little trouble issue the following command while in the LCS game folder: